SashaPatsel/coding-drills/breakouts/sinatra/README.md

 6. At your app's root, create the files `app.rb` and `config.ru`

-7. In `config.run`, write the following code.
+7. In `config.ru`, write the following code.

 ```ruby
 require "./app"